Information about PRP

 Cisco Catalyst IE9300 Rugged Series Switches support VLAN tagging for supervision frames.
 PRP VLAN tagging requires that PRP interfaces be configured in trunk mode.
 This feature allows you to specify a VLAN ID in the supervision frames for a PRP channel.

-In the example configuration below, PRP channel 1 interface is configured in trunk mode with allowed VLANs 10 and 20.
+In the example configuration diagram below, PRP channel 1 interface is configured in trunk mode with allowed VLANs 10 and 20.
 Supervision frames are tagged with VLAN ID 10.
 RedBox1 sends Supervision frames on behalf of VDANs with the PRP VLAN ID, but the regular traffic from VDANs goes over the PRP channel based on the PRP trunk VLAN configuration.